lucas1131/CaptureTheFlag/README.md

 The two biggest issues for me is the hard crash that I couldn't fix in time and the movement replication issue, as I strongly believe that player control should be the top priority in responsiveness.
 Aside from these issues, I'm quite happy with all I learned about GAS, even if I didn't manage to implement many different features or effects.
 Also, I hate listen servers and all their corner cases, it's a lot simpler to work with dedicated server, if I already had that setup.

+One of the biggest issues was actually the changed APIs.
+I am using unreal 5.5 and there's a lot of API changes for both the engine, and, **especially** GAS since 5.3.
+This caused me a lot of trouble when reading documentations and tutorials that didn't match what I had.

 ## Requirements
 - [x] Multiplayer (either listen or dedicated server)